Xcelerator

 Xcelerator is a steel launched roller coaster located at Knott's Berry Farm in Buena Park, California, United States.
-Manufactured by Intamin and designed by Werner Stengel, it opened in 2002 as the company's first hydraulically-launched coaster and cost $13 million to construct.
+Manufactured by Intamin and designed by Werner Stengel, it opened in 2002 as the company's first hydraulically launched coaster and cost $13 million to construct.
 Following the early demise of Windjammer Surf Racers, a dueling roller coaster that briefly operated from 1997 to 2000, Xcelerator was soon announced as its replacement.
 It launches to a maximum speed of 82 mph in 2.3 seconds and reaches a height of 205 ft, and has a short twister section that leads into the brake run.
+In 2009, a tragic accident occurred that severely injured a 12 year-old boy because the launch cable snapped.
+The ride reopened in 2010 after multiple inspections and brand new safety measures.